maziac/DeZog/documentation/ReverseEngineeringUsage.md

 The more of the binary is understood the more complete the list file becomes until at the end hopefully all code is commented and understood.

+To make it more clear: there are 2 main differences to developing a new program with an assembler.
+- Instead of running the assembler on your .asm file(s) you have to write the reverse engineered assembler file, **a list file**, yourself.
+DeZog supports you b providing a disassembly of the source code portion that you are currently investigating.
+This disassembly can be copied to your list file together with comments and renamed labels to make it human readable.
+- While the debug session is running you can re-read the list file and it's labels.
+I.e. as soon as you have commented the disassembly or renamed labels they are immediately taken into use.
+This improves the turn-around cycle a lot.

 # Exemplary Process

+The process is shown here with MAME as an example.

 This example assumes that MAME is started manually or in a while loop with a ROM (pacman in this case).
 ~~~bash